neos/neos-development-collection/Neos.Neos/Documentation/References/CodingGuideLines/JavaScript.rst

 ============================

 Here, you will find an explanation of the JavaScript Coding Guidelines we use.
-Generally, we strive to follow the TYPO3 Flow Coding Guidelines as closely as possible, with exceptions which make sense in the JavaScript context.
+Generally, we strive to follow the Neos Flow Coding Guidelines as closely as possible, with exceptions which make sense in the JavaScript context.

 This guideline explains mostly how we want JavaScript code to be formatted;